Frequently Asked Questions

 How can I apply for scholarships?

 Loyola does not have a separate application process for scholarships.
 All entering students are considered for Dean's Scholarships during the application process.
 Dean's Scholarships are merit based, determined by an applicant's entire application.
-Students must maintain at least a 2.5 GPA for their scholarships to be renewed each year.

 Tuition & Fees